 Summary Review: KrisFlyer UOB Credit Card

-With a decidedly average local earn rate and no bonus on foreign currency spending, who is the KrisFlyer UOB Credit Card suitable for?
+With an average local earn rate and no bonus on foreign currency spending, who is the KrisFlyer UOB Credit Card suitable for?
 Someone who just wants to use one card for everything.

 If you’ve been reading this website regularly, you’ll know that I’m staunchly against such an approach.
 Using a one-card strategy means leaving a lot of miles on the table, and earning sub-optimal returns on your spending.